 One final note for those on these types of diets.
 As I read in Dr. Price’s book, I noticed that vegetables did not necessarily play a large role in native diets.
+They did not have access to leafy greens all year.
 This is one area where I think we ought to deviate from traditional diets.
 Why?

 People in native tribes were not constantly exposed to the thousands of dangerous chemicals that we are today.
 Most of these, like pesticides/herbicides/insecticides/fungicides on our food and our lawns, mercury injected in our bodies, aluminum in everything including being sprayed into the air we breathe, endocrine-disrupting plastics, tainted water supplies, and so much more, are extremely carcinogenic (cancer-causing).

 In God’s infinite wisdom, He has given us plant foods like vegetables that contain anti-carcinogenic nutritional benefits.
 Additionally, cruciferous vegetables like broccoli, cauliflower, and cabbage have the wonderful ability to support the body’s liver and kidneys with the detoxification process.
+(Click here to check out HFFG’s Chlorella Detox that includes broccoli extract.)
 Fruits and vegetables contain powerful antioxidants that help prevent cellular damage.

 I could go on and on about the amazing health benefits found in plant foods for those of us living in toxic America, but I think you get the point.
 The value of these foods must not be overlooked!